jgregory6/resources/project.md

 ## Things You Cannot Do:

-technologies that are covered in this course.
+- technologies that are covered in this course generally

 Some items that are strictly prohibited are:

-- Flash files unless you stream them directly from the source with permission from source.
+- Adobe Flash files
-- Server-side scripts (including PHP, except for mailer.php which is provided to you in this course).
+- Server-side scripts (except for _mailer.php_ and _index.php_).
-- JavaScript files that you have not developed.
+- JavaScript files that you have not developed
-- CSS templates that are not customized – you need to customize it at least by removing all of the CSS elements that you have not used in your website pages.
+- CSS templates that are not customized
+  - you need to customize it at least by removing all of the CSS elements that you have not used in your website pages.
-- Website templates or pages developed by Content Management Systems (CMS) such as WordPress, Drupal or Joomla.
+- Website templates or pages developed by any Content Management Systems (CMS) such as WordPress, Drupal or Joomla.

-All the HTML codes must be your own (the only exceptions are the tags used by a CSS template that you have used for your webpage(s)).
+All the HTML code must be your own.

+---

 ## Getting Started

-To start your project, you need to create a new **public** repository in GitHub.
+To start your project, you need to create a **_new public_** repository in GitHub.

 ## Project Proposal

-Due: **Wednesday 5/27/2020, by 11:59 PM**
+Due: **Wednesday 6/3/2020, by 11:59 PM**

 This is a webpage that answers the following questions: